shabeer-syed/ACEs/about.md

 If your require any further information about the development of the ACE indicators, please read the publication here (insert link) or feel free to contact us:

-* Shabeer Syed, Researcher in Epidemiology (s.syed.16@ucl.ac.uk), 1,2
+* Shabeer Syed, Senior Research Associate in Epidemiology (s.syed.16@ucl.ac.uk), 1,2
 * Dr Arturo Gonzalez-Izquierdo, Senior Research Associate, 1, 3
 * Dr Linda Wijlaars, Senior Research Associate, 1, 3
 * Dr Janice Allister, General Practitioner, 5